thomasfairchild/multiverse-avengers/project-worksheet.md

 November 3rd:
 - The onClick function isn't working.
 Today's goal is to solve it in order to be able to select characters and add them to your team.
+- Thanks to incredible help from General Assembly's staff, the problem has been solved.
+- I've begun creating a mission database that will consist of challenges for teams.
+- CSS has begun.
+- Successfully learned how to deploy React App onto GitHub Pages.

 ## Project Links